 Forms and fields in components

-By looking at the rather simple get started tutorial, it’s obvious that quite a bit of boilerplate code adds up for a Superform:
+Looking at the rather simple get started tutorial, it’s obvious that quite a bit of boilerplate code adds up for a Superform:

 <!-- For each form field -->